 COVID-19 Vaccine Information

-Effective May 22, Marquette will no longer require a COVID-19 vaccination or booster for students, with the exception of those who are studying or working in clinical or other settings that still require vaccinations.
+Marquette does not require a COVID-19 vaccination with the exception of those who are studying or working in clinical or other settings that require vaccinations.
 Those exceptions will be managed at the college or department level.

-Marquette continues to strongly recommend that all students, faculty and staff get vaccinated against COVID-19 and stay up to date with recommended boosters.
+Marquette continues to strongly recommend that all students, faculty and staff get vaccinated against COVID-19 and stay up to date with COVID-19 Vaccines.
 COVID-19 vaccination decreases severity of illness and hospitalizations for those infected.

 Marquette Medical Clinic does not administer COVID-19 vaccine.
 Visit vaccines.gov to find where you can get the updated COVID-19 vaccine.